 In general, conventional techniques hinge upon batch analysis of samples.
 But, microfluidic devices are tunable and can increase the sensitivity and accuracy up to single-sperm resolution.

 Many of the ideas published in the literature have the potential to appear on the market with further testings.
 The market can enjoy these chips in both clinical practices and point-of-care applications.
 The affordability and ease of use make these microchips a good choice for POC and in-home testing in low-income countries.
-We, at uFluidix, with more than 10 years of experience in prototyping and mass manufacturing are more than happy to discuss your project with you.
+We, at uFluidix, with more than 10 years of experience in prototyping and custom Microfluidics fabrication are more than happy to discuss your project with you.
 Please fill out the form below to discuss your inquiry with one of our specialists.

 The IVF and ICSI are two common assisted reproductive technologies.
 IVF involves placing a pool of sperms near the egg while in ICSI a single sperm is injected to the egg.
 In both techniques, sperm selection plays a pivotal role.
 The selection of a motile and a morphologically normal sperm is an integral step in ARTs.
 A healthy and high-quality sperm with high DNA integrity and proper structure can increase the pregnancy rate and live birth.
 An incompetent and unhealthy sperm can result in failure in reproduction or affect the health of the offspring.